WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ### Validating a certificate chain for an authority ### {#authority-chain-validation}

-When the physical request is different from the logical request, clients will often want to verify that a potentially-valid certificate chain is trusted for the logical request.
-They can use the following algorithm to do so:
+{{?RFC7540}} section 8.2 includes the rule:

+> The server MUST include a value in the :authority pseudo-header field for
+> which the server is authoritative (see Section 10.1).
+A client MUST treat a
+> PUSH_PROMISE for which the server is not authoritative as a stream error
+> (Section 5.4.2) of type PROTOCOL_ERROR.

+If the Server Push contains a signed exchange for which the server is not authoritative, instead of treating it as a stream error, the client MAY search for a signature for which the following algorithm returns "valid".
+If such a signature is found, the client MAY treat the server as authoritative for this particular exchange and store the exchange as described by {{!RFC7540}}.
+If not, the client MUST treat the exchange as a stream error as described by
+{{!RFC7540}}.

-1. Run {{signature-validity}} over the `Signature` header, getting `exchange` and `certificate-chain` back.
-If this returned "invalid", return "invalid".
+1. Run {{signature-validity}} over the signature with the `allResponseHeaders` flag set, getting `exchange` and `certificate-chain` back.
+If this returned "invalid" or didn't return a certificate chain, return "invalid".
 1. Let `authority` be the ":authority" request header from `exchange`.
-If `exchange` doesn't include its ":authority" header, return "invalid".
 1. Validate the `certificate-chain` using the following substeps.
 If any of them fail, re-run {{signature-validity}} once over the signature with both the `forceFetch` flag and the `allResponseHeaders` flag set, and restart from